thedevs-network/kutt/README.md

 }
 ```

 In order to use these APIs you need to generate an API key from settings.
-Don not ever put this key in the client side of your app or anywhere that is exposed to others.
+Do not ever put this key in the client side of your app or anywhere that is exposed to others.

 All API requests and responses are in JSON format.

-Include API key as `apikey` in the body of all below requests.
+Include the API key as `apikey` in the body of all below requests.
 Available API URLs with body parameters:

 **Get shortened URLs list:**
 ```